SELF GUIDED AUDIO TOURS HAWAII

 What to Bring With You

 As with most national parks, a little preparation can make all the difference in your Grand Canyon experience.
+Check off this list for suggestions on what to bring before you set out on your canyon adventure.

-• Headphones - Required for listening while on shuttles!
+• Headphones—required for listening while on shuttles.

-• Charger - Very important!
+• Charger—very important!

 • Hiking/Walking Sticks